jizhihang/pandora/README.md

 #!maven
 mvn clean package -P full -D maven.test.skip=true
 ```
 the result of the build process above is actually a jar file followed by two folders the lib/ where the external dependencies will be stored and the configs/ where the configuration settings provided for each operation.
-In order to execute the project use the following command despite your system,
+In order to execute the project use one of the following commands despite your system,

 ```
 #!linux